cleverwolfano/cleverwolfano/README.md

 *Also looking for opportunities to learn!
 If you have any, please shoot me a DM.*

 Despite my Greek nationality, I'm an international resident.
 Having relocated 4 times to 3 different continents.
 I speak 3 languages fluently while working hard to expand others.
-Feel free to contact me in any other the languages I speak! 🇬🇷🇬🇧🇪🇸
+Feel free to contact me in any of the languages I speak! 🇬🇷🇬🇧🇪🇸

 **Working on:**